-Removal of production rock to underground workings remains the preferred alternative for reclaiming this site.
-The development of long hole stopes has provided greater backfill opportunities, and KGCMC removed approximately 10,000 cy of material from the 960 Site and placed it underground in 2003.
+KGCMC removed approximately 10,000 cy of material from the 960 Site and placed it in underground workings in 2003.
 An additional 5,000 cy of oxidized material and associated underlying soil were removed in 2004.
-The site will be recontoured in 2005 and allowed to regrow native species, and will continue to be monitored for water quality changes.
+In May and June of 2005, additional removal of road subbase production rock material was found and removed.
+Butressing material was brought in as fill to ensure road stability.
+The site was then recontoured and allowed to regrow native species The 960 Site will continue to be monitored for water quality changes.
+This work was included as an objective and target project under KGCMC's Environmental Management System (EMS).